NASA-AMMOS/AIT-Core/doc/source/server_architecture.rst

 AIT uses configurations files that provide details for telemetry, commands, databases, and much more.
 These configuration files, if left unsecured, could provide an entry point for bad-actors to introduce exploits.
-As such, we highly recommend that all configuration files and working directories be secured from unauthorized edits or replacement.
+As such, we highly recommend that all configuration files and working directories be secured from unauthorized edits or replacement via ownership and access controls.